Effective Date: July 2013

-Other uses or disclosures of medical information not covered by this Notice or the laws that apply to us will be made only with your written permission.
-If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
-You understand that we are unable to reverse any disclosures we have already made with your permission and that we are required to retain our records of your medical information.
+Other uses or disclosures of health information not covered by this Notice or the laws that apply to us will be made only with your written authorization.
+We will not use or disclose your PHI without your authorization related to (i) uses and disclosures for marketing purposes; (ii) uses and disclosures that constitute a sale of PHI; (iii) most uses and disclosures of psychotherapy notes; and (iv) other uses and disclosures not described in this notice.
+If you provide authorization to use or disclose health information about you, you may revoke that permission, in writing, at any time.
+If you revoke your authorization, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
+You understand that we are unable to reverse any disclosures we have already made based on your authorization and that we are required to retain our records of your health information.

-WHAT ARE YOUR RIGHTS REGARDING YOUR MEDICAL INFORMATION?
+WHAT ARE YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

 Right to Request Confidential Communications: You have the right to request that we communicate with you about your medical matters in a certain way or at a certain location.
 For example, if you believe that you would be harmed if we send your information to your current mailing address, you can ask us to send the information by alternative means (for example by fax) or to an alternative address.

 To request confidential communications, you must make your request in writing by contacting our Privacy Officer using the information listed at the beginning of this Notice.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.